4meta5/learning-rust/README.md

 * using serde with untrusted (look at Parity code and the ring library)...substrate/core/primitives/ed25519

-* errorchain (learn how to build macros using this example...it's very well made)....[link](https://github.com/rust-lang-nursery/error-chain)
+* errorchain (learn how to build macros using this example...it's very well made)....[link](https://github.com/rust-lang-nursery/error-chain)...look at substrate/core/keystore for an example

 * check out [paritytech/trie](https://github.com/paritytech/trie); try and pattern match to implement other data structures

+* /metaprogramming contains notes on Rust macros and some practice code

 ### Data Structures
 * [urkel tree](https://github.com/handshake-org/urkel)